adrobil45/GDELTProject/README.md

 #### Charts

-![Pie chart showing the distribution of the 1000 most mentioned events for the whole 2020 year](images/q1.png) *Pie chart showing the distribution of the 1000 most mentionned events*
+![Pie chart showing the distribution of the 1000 most mentioned events for the whole 2020 year](images/q1.png) *Pie chart showing the distribution of the 1000 most mentioned events for the whole 2020 year*

 ![Maximum number of articles for an event by month in the US](images/q2.png)